Confused by what size velcro roller to use to get the look you’re going for?

 For big, blowout like volume go with bigger curlers.
 Tighter curls come from the smaller sized rollers.

 Another big factor is the thickness and texture of your hair.
 HINT: the thicker the hair the smaller the sections you want to work with.
+While there’s an unexpected trick we revealed for those looking to use Velcro rollers for fine hair.

 Third, curler placement affects the final outcome too.
 As does how you roll them.